Bird Sounds: Black-Capped Chickadee

 Here you can identify the sounds and birdsong of the black-capped chickadee.
 You may recognize their “chick-a-dee-dee-ee” or the whistled “fee-bee.”

 1. Listen first for the two-note whistle of the male black-capped chickadee.
 It’s a very clear two-note song that drops in pitch and sounds like “fee-bee.”
-Now you know that THAT sound is!
+Now you know what THAT sound is!
 The males begin singing in mid-January, and the song increases in frequency as winter progresses.
 Females also sing occasionally.

 2. Then, listen for the chickadee call which sounds like “chickadee-dee-dee.“ Interestingly, they will use an increasing numbers of dee notes when they are alarmed.